christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/eg-mko-emp-grenade.md

   thumbnail = ""
 +++

-The EG MKO EMP Grenade is capable of disabling enemy electronic devices within its blast range.
+The EG MKO EMP Grenade is capable of disabling enemy electronic devices within its blast range.<!--more-->

 ## Usage